nkhanhle23/reputational-risk-pipeline/docs/PIPELINE.md

   MSCI World index: estimation window [-210, -11] trading days, event window [-1, +5], significance via the BMP test and the Wilcoxon signed-rank test.
 Firm-level prices are fetched via `yfinance` and cached at `results/phase_iv/price_cache_v4_acwi.parquet`.
-- `32` cross-tabulates peaks against SCCT clusters/tiers for the paper's appendix tables.
+- `32` cross-tabulates peaks against SCCT clusters/tiers for the appendix tables.
 It contains its own internal crisis-type classification (`classify_crisis_type()`), which is why a separate crisis-typing step isn't needed between `30` and `31` — see note below.